voxtechnica/gpt/README.md

 ## Using the chat Command

-The [chat command](/docs/gpt_chat.md) has three subcommands: `prompt`, `random`, and `batch`.
+The [chat command](/docs/gpt_chat.md) has four subcommands: `prompt`, `random`, `parallel`, and `batch`.
 The first two commands will typically be used when engineering an effective prompt for use with a batch of data.
 The `prompt` command works with just two text files: a prompt file and an optional system file.
 These files are plain UTF-8 text.
 The system file can be used to inform GPT of its identity and the role it is expected to play (e.g. [system.txt](/examples/system.txt)).
 The prompt file then provides instructions for GPT.
 The [limerick.txt](/examples/limerick.txt) file provides a simple example, and the [spir_definition.txt](/examples/spir_definition.txt) file provides a more complex example.

-Note that for the `random` and `batch` commands, the prompt file can contain two template substitution variables: `{{question}}` and `{{answer}}`.
+Note that for the `random`, `parallel`, and `batch` commands, the prompt file can contain two template substitution variables: `{{question}}` and `{{answer}}`.
 These will be replaced with the actual text of a provided (optional) question and the (required) answer.

 So, the `prompt` command is used for simple prompts, and when you're ready to start experimenting with question(s) and answers in your CSV dataset, you can use the `random` command to test your prompt with different values.
-Once you're happy with the results you're seeing, you can used the `batch` command to process the entire dataset.
 If you want to finesse the prompt with a specific answer, you can use the `--answer-id` flag with the `random` command to force it to select the specified answer (which, of course, is not random).

+Once you're happy with the results you're seeing, you can use the `parallel` or `batch` commands to process the entire dataset.
+The `parallel` command works through your records in real time, sending multiple requests in parallel.
+The `batch` command generates an asynchronous batch job, wherein OpenAI manages the concurrency.
+Using `batch` is recommended, as it costs about half as much as the real-time requests.
+Also, in testing, it appears to complete very quickly.

-The `random` and `batch` commands can also parse "scores" (numbers) from the GPT response text.
+The `chat` commands can also parse "scores" (numbers) from the GPT response text.
 The `--score-select` flag indicates whether you'd like the first number found in the text, the last number, all the numbers, or none of the numbers (i.e. don't bother parsing scores).
 You'll probably just want the last number, and that's the default score selection.

-When you use the `batch` command, the output CSV file will contain all the data provided in your input answer file, along with a few new columns.
+When you use the `parallel` or `batch` commands, the output CSV file will contain all the data provided in your input answer file, along with a few new columns.
 The `chatID` column will contain a unique ID used with GPT, and the `completion` column will contain the exact text of the GPT response.
 If you're also parsing score(s) from the GPT response, those column(s) will be included too.